andrba/hungryform/README.md

 ]}
 ```

 If the dependency is resolved positively it makes the element visible.
 Otherwise the element will be hidden and not required.
+It is allowed to use element names or params keys as parameters inside expressions.

 ```ruby
 HungryForm.new do